 for new unsecured instruments, and by transferring title of the properties purportedly securing the investments into special purpose entities owned by Jerry Cohen.

 Investors in Equitybuild can evaluate third-party claims against those that sold Equitybuild (stockbrokers, financial advisors, or insurance agents), or those professional services firms (law firms, accounting firms, etc.) that may have materially participated in Equitybuild’s unregistered securities offering.
 In the United States, under state and federal law, all securities must be registered with the SEC and applicable state securities regulators, or exempt from registration.
 As the SEC ha alleged that the Equitybuild investments were securities that were not registered or exempt from registration, investors may be able to pursue claims against various third-parties that materially participated in these transactions.
 This would provide investors an additional avenue of recovery above and beyond what they might get back if there is a distribution from a court-appointed receiver.

 Call Now To Discuss How to Pursue Equitybuild Ponzi Scheme Losses

-If you have lost money investing in Equitybuild or Equitybuild Finance, please call Kons Law Offices at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss investment loss recovery options.
-Kons Law Offices represents investors nationwide in securities arbitration and litigation matters.
+If you have lost money investing in Equitybuild or Equitybuild Finance, please call Kons Law Firm at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss investment loss recovery options.
+Kons Law Firm represents investors nationwide in securities arbitration and litigation matters.
 To learn more about the Firm’s securities litigation and FINRA arbitration practice, please visit www.investmentlossattorney.com.